CoinFabrik/web3-grant/detectors/semgrep/set-contract-storage/README.md

 If the pattern matches and no authorization condition is found, a warning message is issued.

-## Approach and limitations
+## Caveats
 Conceptually, this detector should detect a problem in the information flow: user-provided data being used for the invocation of the set_contract_storage function without prior sanitization.
 We assume that if the data is entered by the contract owner, it has been sanitized beforehand.
 If ownership validation is performed in an auxiliary function, the linter will not be able to identify it, and the warning will be indicated as a false positive.

 # Tainting rule
 This semgrep rule is similar to the previous one, but it uses taint tracking to